Brumby: In national culture

-The popular Silver Brumby books by Elyne Mitchell were written for children and young adults.
-The stories describe the adventures of Thowra, a brumby stallion.
-These stories were dramatised and made into a movie of the same name (also known as The Silver Stallion: King of the Wild Brumbies), starring Russell Crowe and Caroline Goodall.
-The books were also used as a base for an animated children's television series.
+The Silver Brumby series by Elyne Mitchell, written for children and young adults, follows the adventures of Thowra, a brumby stallion.
+The books were adapted into a feature film, The Silver Brumby, and later into an animated television series.

-The brumby was adopted as an emblem in 1996 by then newly formed ACT Brumbies, a rugby union team based in Canberra, Australia competing in what was then known as Super 12, now Super Rugby.
-Subaru sold a small coupe utility in Australia under the model name Brumby.
-It was known in other markets by various other names, including Shifter, 284 and BRAT.
+The brumby has also been adopted as a modern cultural emblem.
+In 1996 it became the symbol of the ACT Brumbies, a Canberra‑based rugby union team competing in Super Rugby.
+Subaru marketed a small coupe utility in Australia under the model name "Brumby", known in other markets as the Shifter, 284 and BRAT.